null

 1. My grass is thin.

 Harsh weather, games of tag, roughhousing with the dogā€”these kinds of everyday events can eventually lead to thinning grass.
-Looks like it's time to overseed with ScottsĀ® Turf BuilderĀ® Thick'R Lawnā„¢, which delivers just the right combination needed to thicken up your grass: grass seed, fertilizer, and soil improver.
+Looks like it's time to overseed with ScottsĀ® Turf BuilderĀ® Thick'R Lawnā„¢, which delivers just the right combination needed to thicken up your lawn: grass seed, fertilizer, and soil improver.
 Mow your lawn at the lowest setting, rake it clean, then add the product to your spreader and apply according to the directions on the label.
 Water daily for about 2 weeks, then resume mowing when your grass is at the right mowing height, which will depend on your grass type.
 Check out How to Overseed a Thin Lawn for more info.

 Need a spreader?
 The easy-to-use ScottsĀ® Whirlā„¢ Hand-Powered Spreader is ideal for small lawns, while the ScottsĀ® Elite Spreader is an excellent choice for large yards.